 Researching your family history?
 View the local burial records guide

-In producing the following history of the parish, the website editors have drawn on the millenium publication “The Parish of Slingsby Its History and Wildlife” and are are happy to acknowledge the work of all those concerned in the history section of that work.
+In producing the following history of the parish, the website editors have drawn on the Millenium publication “The Parish of Slingsby Its History and Wildlife” and are happy to acknowledge the work of all those concerned in the history section of that work.

 Until more or less 14,000 years ago, the valley in which Slingsby now stands was deep under ice, pushed south from the Arctic regions to cover much of the northern hemisphere during the last Ice Age.
 By about 10,000 years ago, the ice had largely melted, leaving behind a large body of water trapped between the Yorkshire Moors, the Wolds and the Howardian Hills.
 This geographical feature came to be known as Lake Pickering.